hellovimo/uvm_testbench_gen/localpythoninstall.md

       - `wget https://bootstrap.pypa.io/get-pip.py`
     - 14.2 Next execute the below command to install pip.
 This will install pip to your local directory `.local/bin`.
       - `python3 get-pip.py --user`
 15. Next we will install the Openpyxl package which is used for opening/writing/reading spreadsheets inside the Python scripts.
-To install the package using pip, execute the below command.
-It will mostly install the files inside the lib directory which you used for installing the Python.
-For eg `~/installed/lib/python3.9/site-packages/openpyxl`.
+    - 15.1 To install the openpyxl package using pip, execute the below command.
       - `pip3 install openpyxl`
+    - 15.2 To install the openpyxl package locally follow the below steps.
+       - 15.2.1 Download the package from the [Openpyxl Download](https://pypi.org/project/openpyxl/) page.
+       - 15.2.2 Unpack the tar file, cd into the directory and execute the below command.<br/>`python3 setup.py install`
+       - 15.2.3 It will mostly install the files inside the lib directory which you used for installing the Python.
+For eg `~/installed/lib/python3.*/site-packages/openpyxl`.

 16. Now you have all the required packages installed i.e. Python, Tkinter(TCL/TK), Openpyxl to run the uvm_testbench_gen tool, you need to setup following below environment variables in general to run the tool or any python scripts.
       - ```
         Environment Variables: